Laxman Sivaramakrishnan

 Laxman Sivaramakrishnan (born 31 December 1965), popularly known as "Siva" and LS, is a former Indian cricketer and current cricket commentator.
-During his playing career, he was a right arm leg-spinner.
-Sivaramakrishnan began his commentary career in a test match between India and Bangladesh on 12 November 2000.
-He also serves as one of the players’ representatives on the International Cricket Council’s cricket committee.
+During his playing career, he was a right-arm leg-spinner.
+Sivaramakrishnan began his commentary career in a test match between India and Bangladesh on November 12 November 2000.
+He also serves as one of the players' representatives on the International Cricket Council's cricket committee.
+He was also a part of the Indian squad which won the 1985 World Championship of Cricket.

 Early days

 Sivaramakrishnan first drew attention as a 12-year-old, claiming 7 wickets for 2 runs (7/2) in a Madras inter-school championship game.
 At fifteen, he was the youngest member of the Under-19 India squad that toured Sri Lanka under Ravi Shastri in 1980.
-He began his first class career at the age of 16, Sivaramakrishnan made an immediate impression.
-On his debut against Delhi cricket team in the quarter final of the 1981/82 Ranji Trophy, he took 7 for 28 in the second innings, all the wickets coming in a spell of eleven overs.
-On the weight of this performance, he was selected in the South Zone side to play the West Zone in the Duleep Trophy.
+He began his first class career at the age of 16 in 1981.
+Sivaramakrishnan made an immediate impression.
+On his debut against the Delhi cricket team in the quarter-final of the 1981/82 Ranji Trophy, he took 7 for 28 in the second innings, all the wickets coming in a spell of eleven overs.
+On account of this performance, he was selected in the South Zone side to play the West Zone in the Duleep Trophy.
 After going wicketless in the first innings, he took five in the second, including the wicket of Sunil Gavaskar who padded up to a googly.